anikatabassum19/anikatabassum19/README.md

   Hi there 👋 This is Anika Tabassum Orchi

-Here are some ideas to get you started:

 - 🔭 I’m currently the founder of thetechnoverge.com
 - 📫 I am also a Youtuber (The Technoverge)